ruyoliv/ci-cd/mysql_db/README.md

 ## Gitlab pipeline to upload mysql, as well as phpMyadmin, images to local repository.

 ### There are three options for the .gitlab-ce.yml file to be run.
-One can choose to run a file relying on a
+One can choose to run a file relying on a:

 1. **Shell Gitlab-runner to set up the mysql image**
 2. **Docker Gitlab-runner to set up the mysql image**